maxxiimo/the-front-end-manifesto/information-architecting.md

 ### The Storyline

-The unifying message behind this mosaic of information is the storyline.
+The unifying message behind this mosaic (blocks) of information is the storyline.
 Before content can be discovered, grouped, and placed in a layout the narrator, in this case you, has to have the stories general theme in mind.
 For example, the storyline might be:

 > I'm a great Web site for finding a job...a job that is perfect for you, you should join me, if you do you will have access to tons of perfect jobs and your life will change for the better forever!

-In this storyline example - with my Information Architect (IA) hat on - I immediately see several major blocks of information:
+In this storyline example -- with my Information Architect (IA) hat on -- I immediately see several major blocks of information:

-1. What is the site in 10 words or less - possibly a summary box.
+1. What is the site in 10 words or less -- possibly a summary box.
-2. How do I join - a sign-up section.
+2. How do I join -- a sign-up section.
-3. An area that describes the benefits of the site - maybe user testimonials.
+3. An area that describes the benefits of the site -- maybe user testimonials.
 4. The obvious table stakes to this story, the side story:
     - A logo
     - Legalese (Copyright, ToS, Privacy)